 My business card says “Attorney & Counselor at Law,” and that sometimes confuses people.
 They ask, “Isn’t that redundant?”
-My response is “no, you want me to be a counselor so that you don’t need me as an attorney.”
+My response is “No, because you want me to be a counselor so that you don’t need me as an attorney.”
 As a counselor I’m a coach—an expert trusted advisor directing from the sidelines.
 As an attorney, I’m in the game calling plays on the field.

 It’s the ability to get in the game as an agent that sets attorneys apart from coaches.
 Notice I didn’t say our attorney licenses make us better than other coaches or consultants.
 Your license to practice law just gives you another way to serve.
 It seems there is a coach for everything these days—life, business, spiritual, writing, marketing, and other niche coaches send us email every day.
 And, it seems like many are charging more for coaching services than many of us do for legal services.
-The prices coaches are able to charge for services indicates clients value their counsel at least as much as our legal deliverables.
+The prices coaches can charge for services indicates clients value their counsel at least as much as our legal deliverables.
 As lawyers, we should be paying attention to how coaches are marketing and learn something to help us market our law firms and provide services of value in addition to our “normal” legal services.

 - Which is the greater service?